dalong0514/readnotes/20200201读书笔记/2020119Bottle-of-LiesR01.md

+# 2020119Bottle-of-LiesR01

+## 记忆时间

-# Part I Shifting Ground
+Part I Shifting Ground

 ## 0101.
 The Man Who Saw Further

-LATE FALL 2001

-Hopewell, New Jersey
+LATE FALL 2001 | Hopewell, New Jersey

 Dinesh S. Thakur was fastidious.
 He wore perfectly ironed khakis, a white button-down shirt, a dark sports jacket, and well-polished loafers.
 Stocky and of medium height, he had a round face, full head of dark hair, and deep-set eyes that gave him a doleful appearance.
 On this chilly afternoon, the leaves just beginning to turn gold and crimson, the thirty-three-year-old information scientist set out across the grassy slope toward the man-made lake.
 It was a favorite destination on the Bristol-Myers Squibb campus, where employees went to clear their heads or escape the highly regimented corporate culture, if only for their lunch hour.